 Following evaluation and review by an IEP team, consultation and direct occupational and/or physical therapy related services are provided to eligible students.
 Through HIAT, technical support and training to school teams on assistive technology and UDL is offered to promote the achievement of curricular outcomes for staff and parents as they access technology and UDL resources.
 In FY 2016, approximately 37 students are projected to be served in special classes and 3,190 services are projected to be provided by the physical disabilities resource program.
-The total amount budgeted for this program for FY 2016 is \$12,069,128 including 116.950 FTE positions.
-This is a decrease of \$283,458 and an increase of .2 FTE position from the FY 2015 budgeted amount of \$12,352,586 and 116.750 FTE positions.
+The total amount budgeted for this program for FY 2016 is \$12,237,471 including 117.950 FTE positions.
+This is a decrease of \$115,115 and an increase of 1.2 FTE positions from the FY 2015 budgeted amount of \$12,352,586 and 116.750 FTE positions.
+Advances in the use of technology in classrooms, the implications for instruction and assessments, and the expectations of the Maryland College and Career Readiness Standards require more support for administrators and teachers.
+Therefore, a 1.0 special education teacher position has been added to this program for FY 2016.
+This position will increase timeliness in responding to the needs of schools and will provide additional direct support while providing guidance for technology advances and effective implementation of UDL strategies.